-The Graduate School of Education (GSE) is partnering with the Kapor Center on two new computer science education initiatives aimed at increasing the number of girls, low-income students and students of color in Advanced Placement STEM and Computer Science courses in public schools.
+The Graduate School of Education (GSE) is partnering with the Kapor Center and the Oakland Unified School District (OUSD) to establish the California Computer Science Project (CCSP), aimed at increasing the number of girls, low-income students and students of color in Computer Science courses including AP Computer Science in public schools.

-The GSE will offer computer science courses for master’s degree and teacher credential students that allows them to earn a supplementary authorization in computer science; and establish a Computer Science Education project, which will serve as a resource and professional learning community for K-12 educators and school administrators looking to expand and improve computer science offerings in schools and weave computational thinking across the curriculum.
+The GSE will offer a sequence of computer science courses that allows selected students in BE3 who are working toward their teaching credential as well as in-service teachers to earn a supplementary authorization in computer science.
+Working in parallel to the courses, the CCSP will serve as a resource and professional learning community for middle and high school leader/administrators, school counselors, and teacher leaders looking to expand and improve computer science offerings in schools and weave computational thinking across the curriculum.

 “Computer science education is a content area where we know there are many equity gaps in terms of which students have access to quality content, learning, and potential career opportunities,” said Prudence L. Carter, Dean of the Graduate School of Education.
 “With the Kapor Center’s support, we are excited to be able to take concrete actions toward building a pipeline of teachers, administrators, and counselors to improve access and attainment in not only computer science education but also to career pathways.”